astralfrontier-itch-io/witch/rules/rules.md

 you can pick.

 Your trappings are things like a magic wand, a broom for flying, and so on.
-During the adventure, when you discover a need for one of the trappings on your playbook sheet, mark it as something you're carrying.
+During an adventure, if you want to use one of your trappings, or do magic that suggests a trapping (like flying on a broom), mark the trapping as something you're carrying.
+You can reuse the same trapping several times.
 You can't mark more trappings than the number you selected at the start of the adventure, though.

+If a trapping name is bolded, gain potency when taking an action that uses that trapping.

 ## Engagement